tcsawyer/tcsawyer.github.io/cv.md

 #### Peer Reviewed Articles

+“Michael of Cornwall’s First Invective Against Henry of Avranches,” with Paul Vinhage. _Journal of Medieval Latin_ 33 (2023): 17-56.

+"Insatiability, Experience, and Embodiment: Reading the Codicological Unconscious in a Fragment of MS Bodley 851." _Studies in the Age of Chaucer_ 44 (2022): 193-232.

 "Bookish Brains and Visionary Learning in the _Apocalypsis goliae episcopi_." _ELH_ 89, no. 1 (2022), 1-31. [https://doi.org/10.1353/elh.2022.0000](https://doi.org/10.1353/elh.2022.0000 "https://doi.org/10.1353/elh.2022.0000").

-"Insatiability, Experience, and Embodiment: Reading the Codicological Unconscious in a Fragment of MS Bodley 851." _Studies in the Age of Chaucer_ 44 (Forthcoming, 2022).

 “Poetics of Purgation in Seamus Heaney’s ‘Station Island’ Sequence,” _Philological Quarterly_ 101, no. 1-2 (2022): 111-133.

-“Michael of Cornwall’s First Invective Against Henry of Avranches,” with Paul Vinhage. _Journal of Medieval Latin_ 33 (Forthcoming, 2023).

 #### Book Reviews